nu1504ta0609sa0902/budevices_dd/src/test/java/com/mhra/mdcm/devices/dd/appian/_junit_smokes/device_injection/directly/ReadMe.txt

 - Defines the initials
-    public String[] initialsArray = new String[]{
-            "LP", //"NU", "HB", "YC", "PG", "AN", "LP" };
+mhratest.properties: contains the configuration for _AllInOne_AddDevicesToNEWAccounts_Main

-Run _AllInOne_AddDevicesToManufacturers_Main
+Run _AllInOne_AddDevicesToNEWAccounts_Main

     THIS WILL DO:
-    - To create a manufacturer account for each of the users ending with their initials
+    - To create a manufacturer account for specified user ending with their initials
-        - Controlled by initialsArray list ABOVE
-        - Find initialsArray list and change it to generate for the correct users

-    - Than for each manufacturer created it will create new devices

-Run _AllInOne_AddDevicesToAuthorisedReps_Main
-    THIS WILL DO:
-    - To create an authorisedReps account for each of the users ending with their initials
-        - Controlled by initialsArray list ABOVE
+        - Controlled by user.initials property
-        - Find initialsArray list and change it to generate for the correct users
+        - Find user.initials and change it to generate for the correct users

     - Than for each manufacturer created it will create new devices